+Summary of Q2.2):

+All companies have the same view.

+Proposal 13: A remote UE in RRC_IDLE/RRC_INACTIVE initiates RNAU/TAU procedure if the serving cell of the relay UE changes (due to HO or reselection of the relay UE) and the new serving cell is outside of the remote UE’s configured RNA/TA.
+[23/23]

 In some circumstances, it may be beneficial to have the relay perform RNAU/TAU procedure on behalf of its attached remote UE.
 This can reduce the overhead of separate RNAU/TAU made by each remote UE connected to a relay.
 For example, if mobility of the relay UE requires each remote UE to trigger RNAU/TAU (e.g., to obtain a new RAN area configuration via a RAN area update as discussed in Q2.2).
 If so, a single RAN area update procedure by the remote UE on behalf of the attached relays may be beneficial.
 Another use may be in periodic RNAU.
 Rather than configuring independent periodic RAN area update procedures to each remote UE, a single periodic RAN area update performed by the relay on behalf of the remote UEs would significantly reduce signalling overhead.

 Q2.3) Should the relay UE perform RNAU/TAU on behalf of the PC5-RRC connected remote UE in some cases?